FrancescaRicter/tictactoe/CONTRIBUTING.md

 - each turn follows the order from 0 to the players_number-1
 - no numbers equal or above 'players_number' can be present on the status matrix

-I have added a few tests that show some examples for these rules.
+I have added a few tests that show some examples for the rules above.

 _________________________________________________________________________________________________________________________________________